 Miscellaneous Expenses in Romania

 I kept losing sunglasses and the mice for my laptop.
-This set me back a few dollars but nothing bad.
+This set me back a few dollars but nothing terrible.
 They were reasonably cheap in Romania.

 Romania Backpacking Budget: Total Expenses